iot-dsa-v2/sdk-dslink-java/docs/DeveloperGuide.md

 declared default are omitted.
 This has two benefits:

 1. Smaller node database means faster serialization / deserialization.
-2. Default values can be modified and all existing database will be automatically upgraded the next time the updated class loaded.
+2. Default values can be modified in code and all existing database will be automatically upgraded the next time the updated class loaded.

 ### Node Lifecycle